adzierzanowski/nt/README.md

     $ nt
 ```

 to get all uncompleted items piped to `less`.
+This can also be acheived by
+passing `-l` switch to `nt ls` command.

 [![asciicast](https://asciinema.org/a/0tvEpZ3P4h9pbrEa0lXWQOrKG.svg)](https://asciinema.org/a/0tvEpZ3P4h9pbrEa0lXWQOrKG)